Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 If we face some issues with the upgrade (bootloader, kernel...), we may need to use a **live Linux** for troubleshooting.
 A live Linux distribution is a Linux OS booted from DVD or USB, that does not save anything on disk (all is saved in memory).
-It allows access to the disk so we can modify some files that could help with the boot.
+It allows access to the disk, so we can modify some files that could help with the boot.
 For example, we can modify the GRUB configuration file to show the bootloader menu and allow reboot on the previous OS version.